spdk/spdk/doc/jsonrpc.md

 ### Response

 The response is an array of name and dependency relationship of SPDK subsystems in initialization order.
+The response also includes status if configuration is retrievable for each SPDK subsystem.

 ### Example